MaiMohsen27/warehouse_waypoint_nav_mai_mohsen/README.md

 ```
 [tf2_buffer]: Detected jump back in time.
 Clearing TF buffer.
 ```

   **when**: The problem appeared in Navigation

   **why**: Two `ros_gz_bridge` instances ended up running at the same time, each of them published at `/clock` independently.
 One was the nav2 launch file and the other was the `turtlebot3_gazebo` bridge, started separately inside `spawn_turtlebot3.launch.py` via `turtlebot3_burger_bridge.yaml`.

   **solution**: The fix was to kill all background processes and remove the redundant `ros_gz_bridge` node entirely from `spawn_turtlebot3.launch.py`.

 2.
-**Inaccurate mapping**
+**Inaccurate mapping:**

-**when**: The problem appeared during SLAM/mapping **why**: The laser scan wasn't reaching far enough to detect surrounding obstacles, resulting in poor obstacle readings and an inaccurate map.
+  **when**: The problem appeared during SLAM/mapping

+  **why**: The laser scan wasn't reaching far enough to detect surrounding obstacles, resulting in poor obstacle readings and an inaccurate map.

   **solution**: The fix was to increase the laser scan's max range parameter to 10.0 (in .sdf files in `turtlebot3_gazebo/models/`, allowing the LIDAR to properly detect obstacles at the required distances and produce a correct map.

 ---
 ## 7. Full Demo